🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 Truth be told, as the crypto storage industry advances, there are more and more well-designed UIs coming out.
 Even so, Ledger Live remains one of the most user-friendly and simple-to-navigate user interfaces on the market!

 On it, you can view your portfolio, as well as track its performance.
-You’ll be able to browse through different accounts that you’ve created (be it for different assets, or simply - different wallet addresses), participate in earning opportunities, purchase over 50 different cryptocurrencies (straight from your wallet!), and so on.
+You’ll be able to browse through different accounts that you’ve created (be it for different assets, or simply different wallet addresses), participate in earning opportunities, and purchase a wide range of different cryptocurrencies straight from your wallet!

 All in all, it’s a superb piece of software.
 The point here, however, is that the Stax will work perfectly well with Ledger Live.